Release-Candidate/CommonLisp-Template/README.md

 # Common Lisp Project Template

-This is a template for a Common Lisp project using Ocicl for package management.
+This is a template for a Common Lisp project using Ocicl for package management, Lisp-Unit2 as testing framework and cl-check as property testing library.

 - [Lisp Systems (Packages) Used](#lisp-systems-packages-used)
 - [Usage](#usage)